dobromirmontauk/open-leadership-management-cookbook/recipes/leadership/alignment/rfc_remote_work_culture.md

 ## Medium Bias

-Doxel prefers the written medium!
+[COMPANY] prefers the written medium!
 At Basecamp they say “speaking only helps those in the room, writing helps everyone” and we agree.
 Any information shared via VC or phone cannot be shared further (this often holds true for Slack too because of the difficulty of consuming chat messages later in time).
 In the spirit of _intentional communication_ make sure you _document_ important information shared verbally in the _right_ _medium _afterwards and share it with the right _audience_.
 Examples: